byn9826/Thousanday-React/README.md

 # React-Thousanday
-This is a npm package of React UI components used in Thousanday Project, will update step by step.
+React UI components used in Thousanday Project, will update weekly.

 ##1.
 Install
 ```